Employees across the South West will be able to earn while they learn after the University of Plymouth joined a Government initiative.

 Students on the Chartered Manager programme – being run by the Plymouth Business School – will study for a BSc Management Practice, and will learn skills including team leadership, project management, business finance, sales and marketing.

 Those on the Digital and Technology Solutions degrees will have opportunities in four subject areas, cyber security, IT consultancy, software engineering and network engineering.
-These programmes are being led by the School of Computing, Electronics and Mathematics in conjunction with City College Plymouth, Petroc, Bridgwater College and South Devon College.
+These programmes are being led by the School of Engineering, Computing and Mathematics in conjunction with City College Plymouth, Petroc, Bridgwater College and South Devon College.

-Mark Stone, Head of UK Academic Partnerships at Plymouth University, said:
+Mark Stone, Head of UK Academic Partnerships at the University of Plymouth, said:

 “Working with our partner colleges, we already provide first class education and training to thousands of students at locations right across the region.
 These new programmes will enable us to build on those existing partnerships, and give students another option through which they can study with us – one that will give them both a degree and an apprenticeship without student debt.”

 For more information regarding the Chartered Manager degree apprenticeship contact programme lead Lise Hunter, and for more about the Digital and Technology Solutions degree apprenticeship contact programme lead Professor Nathan Clarke.
-Further details about degree apprenticeship opportunities and developments at Plymouth University are available from Mark Stone.
+Further details about degree apprenticeship opportunities and developments at the University of Plymouth are available from Mark Stone.